Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Extended Euclidean Algorithm/C _ Linear Diophantine Equations.md

 The above idea still works when a or b or both of them are negative.
 We only need to change the sign of x and y when necessary.

-Finally, we can implement this idea as follows (note that this code does not consider the case a = b = 0)
 ```cpp
 ll phan(ll a, ll b, ll c)
 {